hande-qmc/hande/documentation/manual/tutorials/fciqmc.rst

 The output file, :download:`hubbard_sym.out <calcs/fciqmc/hubbard_sym.out>`, contains
-a symmetry table which informs us that the wavevector :math:`(0,0)` corresponds to the index 1; this value should be specified in subsequent calculations.
+a symmetry table which informs us that the wavevector :math:`(0,0)` corresponds to the index 1; this value should be specified in subsequent calculations to ensure that the calculation is performed in the desired symmetry subspace.

-It is useful to know the size of the FCI Hilbert space.
-Whilst the full space can be determined from simple combinatorics, the size of the subspace containing only determinants of the desired symmetry is less straightforward.
-A fast way to determine it is use Monte Carlo sampling with an input file containing:
+It is useful to know the size of the FCI Hilbert space, i.e. the number of Slater determinants that can be formed from the single-particle basis given the number of electrons and total spin.
+Whilst the full space can be determined from simple combinatorics, the size of the subspace containing only determinants of the desired symmetry is less straightforward and it is the latter number that is of interest as it only includes determinants that are connected via non-zero Hamiltonian matrix elements and hence can be accessed in a Monte Carlo calculation.
+A fast way to determine the size of the accessible subspace is to use Monte Carlo sampling [Booth10]_ with an input file
+containing:

 .. literalinclude:: calcs/fciqmc/hubbard_hilbert.lua
     :language: lua